 How Frequently Do Pseudogout Attacks Occur?

 Like gout, pseudogout attacks can recur from time to time in the same joint or in different joints.
-The initial attack may last five to 12 days unless it is treated.
+The initial attack may last a few days to a few weeks unless it is treated.
 Unlike with gout, which is linked to excessive alcohol consumption and a diet high in seafood and organ meats, pseudogout attacks are not linked to certain foods in your diet.